-So, since we are on the topic of summer, I know that it might be strange to talk about baked potatoes.
-When I make steak, I want a baked potato to go with it.
-I have tried lots of different methods for making them, and I think this is the best way to bake potatoes.
+When we have steak for dinner, I like to make baked potatoes to go with it.
+I have tested many different methods for making them, and I think this is the best way to bake potatoes.
 If you do not want to heat up your house by turning on the oven, you can half cook it in the microwave and stick it on the grill to finish it.

 As far as I am concerned, baked potatoes are merely a vehicle for sour cream.
-My garlic herb sour cream is my absolute favorite on a hot baked potato.
-My garden is bursting with fresh herbs right now, so this is a great way to use them up.
+My garlic herbed sour cream is my absolute favorite on a hot baked potato.
+My garden is bursting with fresh herbs right now,.
+As a result, this sour cream is a great way to use them up.

 - Olive oil

 - teaspoon fresh dill

 - Tablespoon flat leaf parsley